-Human Tissue was a first stage winner of the Poetry Business International Book and Pamphlet Competition 2019-2020
+Human Tissue was a winner in The Poetry Business Book & Pamphlet Competition 2019-20

 ” … a life and death thriller of a poetry book.
 A gifted poet, Menos writes the kind of English that operates like a surgeon’s knife on its material, with the difference that it has a sure grasp of the metaphorical implications and potential of its subject matter.
 Her readers will surely be impressed by the eloquence and beauty of her insight.” — Hugo Williams

 “Menos’s son Linus, the dedicatee, suffered kidney failure, and took one of his mother’s kidneys — ‘your kidney / which I am keeping warm’ — in what at first appeared to be a successful transplant.
 Two years later, his body rejected it, and he went on dialysis.
 This pamphlet documents these experiences, sometimes aslant and sometimes head on, with an acuity available only to a genuinely superb poet with a heightened passion for her subject.
 The result is one of the most moving, stylish and, indeed, life-affirming pamphlets I have read in years.” — Rory Waterman, PN Review 253 (May / June 2020)

 Linus has an arm cat.
 It purrs day and night